JFer11/DjangoPlayground/README.md

 16. Much more!

 ### To run the project:

--Create a virtual environment.
+- Create a virtual environment.
--Install the requirements.
+- Install the requirements.
--In the "webplayground" directory, run: "python manage.py runserver" -Enjoy the website and explore its functionalities.
+- In the "webplayground" directory, run: "python manage.py runserver"
+- Enjoy the website and explore its functionalities.

 Comments or suggestions are welcome. :)